JuliaData/DataFrames.jl/doc/manual.md

 	df["B"] = ["M", "F", "F", "M"]
 	df

 In practice, we're more likely to use an existing data set than to construct one from scratch.
 To load a more interesting data set, we can use the `read_table()` function.
-To make use of it, we'll need a data set.
-There are some simple examples included with the DataFrames package.
+To make use of it, we'll need a data set stored in a simple format like the comma separated values (CSV) standard.
+There are some simple examples of CSV files included with the DataFrames package.
 We can find them using basic file operations in Julia:

 	require("pkg")
 	mydir = file_path(Pkg.package_directory("DataFrames"), "test", "data")
 	filenames = readdir(mydir)
 	df = read_table(file_path(mydir, filenames[1]))

-The resulting `DataFrame` is pretty large.
+The resulting `DataFrame` has a large number of similar rows.
 We can check its size using the `nrow` and `ncol` commands:

 	nrow(df)
 	ncol(df)

-We can look at simpler subsets of the data in a couple of ways:
+We can also look at small subsets of the data in a couple of ways:

 	head(df)
 	tail(df)

 	df[1:3, :]

+Having seen what some of the rows look like, we can try to summarize the entire data set using:

+	summary(df)

-We can summarize this data set by looking at means and medians of the columns:
+To focus our search, we start looking at just the means and medians of the columns:

 	colmeans(df)
 	colmedians(df)

-Alternatively, we can look at columns one-by-one:
+Or, alternatively, we can look at the columns one-by-one:

 	mean(df["E"])
 	range(df["E"])

 If you'd like to get your hands on more data to play with, we strongly encourage you to try out the RDatasets package.
-This package supplements the DataFrames package by providing access to 570 classical data sets.
-You can install and load it using the Julia package manager:
+This package supplements the DataFrames package by providing access to 570 classical data sets that will be familiar to R programmers.
+You can install and load the RDatasets package using the Julia package manager:

 	require("pkg")
 	Pkg.add("RDatasets")
 	load("RDatasets")

-Once that's done, you can use the `data()` function to gain access to data sets like Fisher's Iris data:
+Once that's done, you can use the `data()` function from RDatasets to gain access to data sets like Fisher's Iris data:

 	iris = RDatasets.data("datasets", "iris")
 	head(iris)

-The Iris data set is really interesting for examining contrasts between groups.
-To get at those, we can split apart our data set based on the species of flower being studied and analyze them separately.
-To do that, we use the Split-Apply-Combine strategy made popular by R's plyr library:
+The Iris data set is a really interesting testbed for examining simple contrasts between groups.
+To get at those kind of group differences, we can split apart our data set based on the species of flower being studied and then analyze each group separately.
+To do that, we'll use the Split-Apply-Combine strategy made popular by R's plyr library.
+In Julia, we do this using the `by` function:

+	function g(df)
+		res = DataFrame()
+		res["nrows"] = nrow(df)
+		res["MeanPetalLength"] = mean(df["Petal.Length"])
+		res["MeanPetalWidth"] = mean(df["Petal.Width"])
+		return res
+	end

+	by(iris, "Species", g)

+Instead of passing in a function that constructs a `DataFrame` piece-by-piece to summarize each group, you can pass in a Julia expression that will construct columns one-by-one.
+The simplest example looks like:

+	by(iris, "Species", :(NewColumn = 1))

+This example is admittedly a little silly.
+The reason we've started with something trivial is that it's quite difficult to work with our current version of the `iris` `DataFrame` because the current set of column names includes names like `"Petal.Length"`, which are not valid Julia variable names.
+As such, we can't use these names in Julia expressions.
+To work around that, the DataFrames package provides a function called `clean_colnames!()` which will replace non-alphanumeric characters with underscores in order to produce valid Julia identifiers:

+	clean_colnames!(iris)
+	colnames(iris)

+Now that the column names are clean, we can put the expression-based

+	by(iris, "Species", :(MeanPetalLength = mean(Petal_Length)))
+	by(iris, "Species", :(MeanPetalWidth = mean(Petal_Width)))

+This style of expression-based manipulation is quite handy once you get used to it.
+But sometimes you need to summarize groups based on properties of the entire group-level `DataFrame` rather than something describable using just the column names alone.
+In that case, you can exploit the fact that each group-level DataFrame is temporarily given the name `_DF`:

+	by(iris, "Species", :(N = nrow(_DF)))

+If none of these ways of working with individual groups of data appeal to you, you can also use the `groupby` function to produce an iterable set of `DataFrame`'s that you can step though one-by-one:

 	for df in groupby(iris, "Species")
 		println({unique(df["Species"]),